 - Economy: Albania is transforming into to a market economy, but is poor by Western European standards.
 Agriculture is a key sector and a major employer

 - International: Albania joined Nato in 2009.
-The EU has yet to approve Albania's application for candidate status
+The European Commission has recommended Albania as a candidate for European Union membership

 Country profiles compiled by BBC Monitoring